Disable CORS in Chrome for Video Playback Testing

 1. Introduction

-When testing HLS, MP4, and other video sources, have you encountered the error Access to video at ... from origin ... has been blocked by CORS policy in the browser console?
-This article will guide you on how to quickly disable Chrome's cross-origin security restrictions using startup parameters, enabling efficient development and testing.
+When testing video sources like HLS or MP4, have you encountered the error Access to video at ... from origin ... has been blocked by CORS policy in the browser console?
+This article will guide you on how to quickly disable Chrome’s cross-origin security restrictions via startup parameters, allowing you to complete development and testing efficiently.

-2. Problem Background: Why Can't Videos Play Due to Cross-Origin (CORS)?
+2. Background: Why Can’t Videos Play Due to Cross-Origin (CORS) Issues?

-Modern browsers (such as Chrome) follow the Same-Origin Policy.
-This means that when a webpage (origin) attempts to load resources like videos or fonts from another origin (different domain, protocol, or port), the browser blocks the request unless the resource server explicitly returns HTTP headers allowing that origin access (such as Access-Control-Allow-Origin: *).
+Modern browsers (like Chrome) follow the Same-Origin Policy.
+This means that when a web page (origin) attempts to load resources such as videos or fonts from another origin (different domain, protocol, or port), the browser will intercept the request unless the resource server explicitly returns HTTP headers allowing access for that origin (e.g., Access-Control-Allow-Origin: *).

-Your webpage is running at http://localhost:8080.
-You attempt to play a video located at https://cdn.another-domain.com/video.mp4 or a local absolute path file:///D:/videos/test.m3u8.
-Due to the different origins, and because the video server is not properly configured with CORS response headers, the browser prevents the video from loading, causing the player to show a black screen or throw errors.
+Your webpage runs on http://localhost:8080.
+You attempt to play a video located at https://cdn.another-domain.com/video.mp4 or a local absolute path like file:///D:/videos/test.m3u8.
+Because the origins differ, and the video server has not correctly configured CORS response headers, the browser blocks the video load, causing the player to display a black screen or throw an error.

 3. Solution: Launch Chrome with the --disable-web-security Parameter

-For local development and testing environments, the quickest solution is to make Chrome temporarily ignore the Same-Origin Policy.
-Please note: This method is for development debugging only and should absolutely never be used for daily browsing, as it significantly reduces browser security.
+For local development and testing environments, the fastest solution is to make Chrome temporarily ignore the Same-Origin Policy.
+Please note: This method is strictly for development and debugging.
+Absolutely do not use it for daily browsing, as it significantly reduces browser security.

 • --disable-web-security: The core command used to disable the Same-Origin Policy.